 If you can't find a match, try simplifying the artist or album title - just a few keywords will often do.
 Alternatively, you can try a different database.
 Music Brainz seems to have the best balance between coverage and 'noise', but the other databases are worth a try for more obscure material.
 Only the Amazon, Discogs and Music Brainz databases contain pictures of album covers.

 For Discogs, you can also enter the catalog number (without spaces or punctuation) in the Album Artist field, preceded by a #, e.g. #74321589412.
 Leave the album title blank.
-You can also broaden your search by starting the album artist with a + sign, e.g. +Billy Joel.
-This can be useful if a search returns no hits, and also lets you search by Discogs release ID.
+You can broaden your search by starting the album artist with a + sign, e.g. +Billy Joel.
+This can be useful if a search returns no hits.
+You can also search by Discogs release ID this way, or by enclosing it in square brackets, e.g. [r499497].

 Because some entries are for CDs rather than vinyl albums, track listings are sometimes in the wrong order or may contain extra tracks.
 You can edit an incorrect or incomplete listing as follows: